 - Community Newsletter for FIAV to reach out to the community

-- Possibility of relocating FIAV office to benefit community
+- The possibility of relocating FIAV office to benefit the community

 - Explore avenues to fund fulltime Social worker for managing DOMESTIC VIOLENCE Cases & improve Community Support Services in areas of Emergency contact & assistance.

 - Explore the possibility of Little India Project

 The key focus areas were identified to include wider Indian Community